sayemimtiaz/DecomposeRNNintoModules/tutorial/evaluate_rq3.md

 ```
 The script will attempt to read and write from directory.
 Please make sure that it has such permissions.

 4. Depending on the task, it may run for a while.
 It will print step by step replace results, which will be saved as a `csv` file in the same directory with name *result_lstm_models_model1_combined.csv*.
-In every scenario, it will print the module accuracy afetr replacement.
+In every scenario, it will print the module accuracy after replacement.